Considering moving to Argentina?

-Medicine: If you need it, bring it.
-Especially if you’re taking any medication for mental illnesses, I’ve seen so many expats think you can just get things like that over the counter but you can’t.
-You can get basic antibiotics, birth control and things like that OTC but for any serious medication, bring what you’ll need or see a doctor for a new prescription here (have your doctor back home write down exactly what you need in case the same drugs has a different make up here).
+- MEDICATION: If you need it, bring it.
+Especially if you’re taking any medication for mental illnesses, I’ve seen so many ex-pats think you can just get things like that over the counter but you can’t.
+You can get basic antibiotics, birth control, and things like that OTC but for any serious medication, bring what you’ll need or see a doctor for a new prescription here (have your doctor back home write down exactly what you need in case the same drugs have a different make up here).

-- Food: I wouldn’t waste space on things you can make from scratch, there are certain things you should absolutely bring.
-I always stock up on hot sauce (Valentina and Yellow Bird specifically), spices like Tony Cachere's and specialty items like spirulina powder.
-I know plant-based protein powders are hard to find here as well.
+- FOOD: I wouldn’t waste space on things you can make from scratch, there are certain things you should absolutely bring.
+Personally, I always stock up on hot sauce (Yellow Bird specifically).

 Where to grocery shop in Buenos Aires

-Imports are expensive, there's little variety and Argentine's, as a rule, aren’t really into spicy food.
+Imports are expensive, there is little variety, and Argentines, as a rule, aren’t really into spicy food.
 But that doesn’t mean you can’t get good quality ingredients, you just need to know where to shop.

-I only shop in the chain supermarkets for dry goods like canned goods, dry pasta, canned tomato, cleaning products and the like.
-Every weekend there are deep discounts, so I stock up on these products then.
+I only shop in the chain supermarkets for dry goods like canned goods, dry pasta, canned tomato, cleaning products, and the like.
+Every weekend there are steep discounts, so I stock up on these products then.